About Me & BeeSpace.XYZ

 These early adventures helped me manage African bees (Apis mellifera scutellata and adansonii) from the age of eight and for the next 40 years.
 This has expanded my knowledge of not only traditional bees but various species, non as fascinating as Apis mellifera capensis where the workers can produce a queen from unfertilised eggs.

-I have been a beekeeper in Africa, Europe, North America and now the UK.
+I have worked with honey bees in Africa, Europe, North America and now the UK.
 Observation has been enhanced by reading and the assimilation of science as I have had to adapt to the changing environments and species of bee as well as the limitations of equipment in many of the poorer regions of Africa.